MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/deduplication/New-DedupSchedule.md

 ```

 ### -CimSession
-Runs the cmdlet in a remote session or on a remote computer.
-Enter a computer name or a session object, such as the output of a New-CimSessionhttp://go.microsoft.com/fwlink/p/?LinkId=227967 or Get-CimSessionhttp://go.microsoft.com/fwlink/p/?LinkId=227966 cmdlet.
+Enter a computer name or a session object, such as the output of a [New-CimSession](https://docs.microsoft.com/powershell/module/cimcmdlets/new-cimsession) or [Get-CimSession](https://go.microsoft.com/fwlink/p/?LinkId=227966) cmdlet.
-The default is the current session on the local computer.

 ```yaml
 Type: CimSession[]
 Parameter Sets: (All)